ansible-community/antsibull-nox/docs/reference.md

 ### Example code

-This example is from `community.dns`.
+This example is from `community.dns` and slightly adjusted to use the `CI` environment variable instead of `GITHUB_ACTIONS`.
 The `update-docs-fragments.py` script updates some docs fragments with information from module utils to ensure that both data sources are in sync.